marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 `(MAC, LLA, GUA)` and `(MAC', LLA', GUA')` it holds that `MAC != MAC'`, `LLA != LLA'` and `GUA != GUA'`.

-IPv6 addresses from the production IPv6 prefix of the IXP MAY be used for GUA allocation if there are unused addresses available and the above requirement holds.
+IPv6 addresses from the Production IPv6 prefix of the IXP MAY be used for GUA allocation if there are unused addresses available and the above requirement holds.